teamdigitale/pdnd-ckan/README.md

 * CKAN_DEBUG *(format: {"true"|"false"})* - Whether to activate or not the debug log messages.
 It should always be false for production environments.

-* CKAN_SITE_URL - The base URL of your CKAN deployment
+* CKAN_SITE_URL - The base URL of your CKAN deployment.

+* CKAN_ADMIN_EMAIL - The email address of the local admin user.

+* CKAN_ADMIN_USERNAME - The user name of the local admin user.

+* CKAN_ADMIN_PASSWORD - The password of the local admin user.

 ### Database variables